N1thin24/Data-Storytelling/README.md

  Neighborhood Centers: Marked as large white circles, they help focus the exploration on key areas.
  Best Deals: Highlighted based on price, proximity, and reviews, allowing for economical choices.
 # Getting Started
-To get started with the NYC AirBnB Explorer, visit our Streamlit deployment link (add your URL here).
+To get started with the NYC AirBnB Explorer, visit our Streamlit deployment link (https://ny-airbnb-visualization.streamlit.app/).
 Navigate through various features using the interactive map and filters to find accommodations that best fit your needs.

 # Limitations
 While we strive to provide comprehensive insights, the accuracy of visualizations depends on the underlying data, which may not always be up-to-date.
 Additionally, the complexity of data might require users to have a basic understanding of navigating through data-driven interfaces.